mailbox171/fctfoke-v04/readme.md

 -------------------------------

 Before creating the WAF policy, you need to know the public IP address EXTERNALIP of the load balancer already been deployed for your Ingress resource (see above).

+<u>Note: The load balancer has been created in the designated "xxx-pub-lb" public subnet.
+Since we set "*waf_enabled=true*" at provisioning time, traffic to all public load balancer must go through WAF.
+This is accomplished setting the appropriate Ingress Rules for the subnet.
+You can see them in the OCI Console, they have a Description like "allow public ingress only from WAF CIDR blocks".</u>

 To secure your application using WAF, first, you need to create a WAF policy.